apollopower/alki/README.md

 ## 🤝 Contributing

-Alki is actively developed and contributions are very welcome!
+Alki is actively developed and contributions are welcome.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.